SussexPsychologySoftware/Tutorials-and-Examples/README.md

     - 99p per participant.
     - jsPsych integration: https://app.gorilla.sc/support/articles/jspsych
 - Qualtrics
     - Qualtrics can host JavaScript/HTML/CSS inside of a Text/Graphic question and save your data using JavaScript too.
-Current versions of jsPsych do not work in Qualtrics directly, but you can use 'redirects' or 'iFrames' to deal with this, see our tutorial here:
+Current versions of jsPsych do not work in Qualtrics directly, but you can use 'redirects' or 'iFrames' to deal with this.
+    - See our guide to running experiments in the Qualtrics folder of this repo, or here: https://github.com/Sussex-Psychology-Software-Team/online-experiments/tree/main/Qualtrics
 - Testable: https://www.testable.org/
 - Millisecond: https://www.millisecond.com/
 - PsiTurk: https://psiturk.org/